 - Best Jobs

-Here a few tips for using job boards:
+Here a few tips for using job sites in Singapore:

-- To save time and effort with job boards, you should use a job aggregator, through which you can easily find all jobs in Singapore at one place.
-This includes all job boards and company websites.
+- To save time and effort with job boards, you should use an aggregator, through which you can easily find all jobs in Singapore at one place.
+This includes all job boards, company websites and newspaper classifieds.
 It can save you a lot of time, as opposed to searching each site separately.
 I recommend Indeed.

 - I’m not suggesting to follow-up for all jobs that you apply to on job sites, only to jobs which you really like